Cognitive processing therapy

-Cognitive processing therapy (CPT) is a manualized therapy used by clinicians to help people recover from posttraumatic stress disorder (PTSD) and related conditions.
+Cognitive processing therapy (CPT) is a manualized therapy used by clinicians to help people recover from post-traumatic stress disorder (PTSD) and related conditions.
 It includes elements of cognitive behavioral therapy (CBT) treatments, one of the most widely used evidence-based therapies.
 A typical 12-session run of CPT has proven effective in treating PTSD across a variety of populations, including combat veterans, sexual assault victims, and refugees.
+Sometimes, a patient may need up to 20 sessions to be effective.
 CPT can be provided in individual and group treatment formats and is considered one of the most effective treatments for PTSD.
+A 2018 systemic review found CPT to be moderately effective in treating PTSD compared to other modalities.

 The theory behind CPT conceptualizes PTSD as a disorder of non-recovery, in which a sufferer's beliefs about the causes and consequences of traumatic events produce strong negative emotions, which prevent accurate processing of the traumatic memory and the emotions resulting from the events.
 Because the emotions are often overwhelmingly negative and difficult to cope with, PTSD sufferers can block the natural recovery process by using avoidance of traumatic triggers as a strategy to function in day-to-day living.
 Unfortunately, this limits their opportunities to process the traumatic experience and gain a more adaptive understanding of it.
 CPT incorporates trauma-specific cognitive techniques to help individuals with PTSD more accurately appraise these "stuck points" and progress toward recovery.

 History

 Development of CPT began in 1988 with work by Patricia Resick.
 Initial randomized controlled trials for treatment of PTSD were conducted by Candice M. Monson.

+In 2007, the Veteran's Health Administration began implementing CPT in an effort to improve PTSD treatment for veterans.
+Following increased efforts, there was a mandate in 2012 to ensure all veterans have access to CPT within Veteran Affair mental health facilities.